fudge-py/fudge/docs/using-fudge.rst

 The methods all have the same name, but assert the opposite of the ``arg`` versions.
 See the docstrings for the various :meth:`fudge.inspector.arg <fudge.inspector.ValueInspector>` methods for examples of their usage.

+:class:`fudge.inspector.arg_not <fudge.inspector.NotValueInspector>` can also be called on an object to match anything except that object.

 .. doctest::
     :hide: